archit120/JuliaOpenCVBindingTest/README.md

 The script will output declrations for functions and classes along with other information.

 The file ```autocode.cpp``` contains auto-generated C++ code by gen3_cpp.py with additional formatting.
+The header list is as defined in ```hdr_paser.py``` in OpenCV repository.
 The file  ```autocode.jl``` contains auto-generated Julia side code for wrapping.
 The C++ code compiles as intended and is very close to the final result.
 The julia code doesn't compile but has multiple proof-of-concepts integrated already.